 Beyond the Limits of Traditional Health Care: A State-Level Systematic Review of Community Health Programs in the United States

-- California is the leader in community health with the highest number of community social service workers (CSW) and the most community health programs.
+- California is the leader in community health with the highest number of community social service workers (CSW) and the most community-based health programs.

-- Rhode Island, Washington, Oregon, and Colorado are very successful at implementing community health initiatives and establishing financing structures that allow these programs to thrive.
+- Rhode Island, Washington, Oregon, and Colorado are very successful at implementing community health-based initiatives and establishing financing structures that allow these programs to thrive.

-- Only seven states have green building and environment programs and only 15 states have community health initiatives focused on healthy food.
+- Only seven states have green building and environment programs and only 15 states have health initiatives focused on healthy food for their communities.

 - Food insecurity is especially concentrated in Southern states.

 - In states with majority-white populations, the CSW workforce is extremely limited.
 States with high racial heterogeneity and diversity have expansive CSW workforces.